-Provision (Recovery of) for Income Taxes
+Provision for Income Taxes

-The combined statutory provincial and federal tax rates were 26.42% for the year ended December 31, 2022 and 26.40% for the same period in 2021.
-The Company recorded an income tax expense of \$2.7 million for the year ended December 31, 2022, including the recognition of previously unrecognized tax attributes and temporary differences of \$17.8 million.
-In comparison, the Company recorded an income tax recovery of \$10.7 million for the year ended December 31, 2021, including the recognition of previously unrecognized tax attributes and temporary differences of \$27.0 million.
-The Company recorded an income tax expense of 3.55% of income for the year ended December 31, 2022 (2021 - an income tax recovery of 17.9%).
-These recoveries are non-cash items.
+The combined statutory provincial and federal tax rates were 26.44% for the year ended December 31, 2023 and 26.42% for the same period in 2022.
+The Company recorded an income tax expense of \$12.9 million for the year ended December 31, 2023, including the recognition of previously unrecognized tax attributes and temporary differences of \$3.4 million.
+In comparison, the Company recorded an income tax expense of \$2.7 million for the year ended December 31, 2022, including the recognition of previously unrecognized tax attributes and temporary differences of \$17.8 million.

-The difference between the effective and the statutory rates for the years ended December 31, 2022 and 2021 is mainly due to recognition of previously unrecognized tax attributes and temporary differences and the non-deductibility of certain expenses for tax purposes.
+The difference between the effective and the statutory rates for the year ended December 31, 2023 and 2022 is mainly due to the recognition of previously unrecognized tax attributes and temporary differences and the non-deductibility of certain expenses for tax purposes.